 Olive Grouper, Epinephelus cifuentesi

-The Olive Grouper, Epinephelus cifuentesi, whose common Spanish name is Cabrilla Gallina and known locally as Cerduda, Cabrilla and/or Garropa, is a member of the Grouper or Epinephelidae Family, known collectively as “cabrillas” and “garropas” in Mexico.
+The Olive Grouper, Epinephelus cifuentesi, whose common Spanish name is Cabrilla Gallina and is known locally as Cerduda, Cabrilla, or Garropa, is a member of the Grouper or Epinephelidae Family, known collectively as “Cabrillas” and “Garropas” in Mexico.

-The Olive Grouper is characterized by its beefy, gray-brown with green, iridescent disproportionally wide body with uniform coloration.
-The key to identification being that the second of its eleven dorsal spines is the longest.
-They have 27-31 gill rakers, a complete lateral line, with a smooth arch, extending into the caudal base and a small mustache on the upper lip.
-The fins are darker than the body; the anal fin has a strong second spine.
-The juveniles have a dark line above the jaw.
+The Olive Groupers are characterized by beefy and disproportionally wide bodies with uniform gray-brown, with green tinges.
+The key to identification is the second of their eleven dorsal spines, which is the longest.
+They have 27-31 gill rakers, a complete lateral line with a smooth arch extending into the caudal base, and a small mustache on their upper lip.
+Their fins are darker than their body and their anal fin has a strong second spine.
+The juveniles have a dark line above their jaw.

-The Olive Grouper is found within patch reefs that are adjacent to sandy bottoms at depths between 120 and 400 feet.
-They reach a maximum length of 100 cm (39 inches) and weight up to 9 kg (20 pounds).
-The Olive Grouper was unknown in Mexican waters until I caught one off the Gordo I Bank in 2006.
-They were known only to the Coco and Galapagos Islands and in the coastal waters of Costa Rica and Ecuador.
-As a rare relatively deep water species not much is known about their behavioral patterns.
+The Olive Groupers are found within patch reefs that are adjacent to sandy bottoms at depths between 120 and 400 feet.
+They reach a maximum length of 100 cm (39 inches) and weigh up to 9 kg (20 pounds).
+The Olive Grouper was unknown in Mexican waters until I caught one off the Gordo Bank in 2006.
+They were previously only known to the Coco and Galapagos Islands and in the coastal waters of Costa Rica and Ecuador.
+They are a rare, relatively deep water species and little is known about their behavioral patterns.

-The Olive Grouper, although somewhat rare is considered to be an excellent food fish.
+The Olive Groupers, although somewhat rare, are considered an excellent food fish.